 Humanities: minimum of one course

 Social Science: minimum of one course

-Hebrew Language (not required): maximum of two courses
+Hebrew Language (not required): any level; maximum of two courses

 Additional electives may be approved by the program director, but must make a significant contribution to the understanding of Jewish civilization.

 *Minor and Certifcate Candidates: please note that courses may not be “double-counted” toward certain majors - you should meet with your dean to confirm whether or not this applies to your major.